Jump to content

 Basics

-Defines how to launch an application and what MIME types it supports (used by XDG MIME Applications).
+• Type=Application defines how to launch an application and what MIME types it supports (used by XDG MIME Applications).
 With XDG Autostart Application entries can be started automatically by placing them in specific directories.
 Application entries use the .desktop file extension.
-See #Application entry.
+See #Desktop entries for applications.

 The following sections will roughly explain how these are created and validated.